dreyg/mca_urjc/TFM/01_DatabaseView/README.md

 We are going to user a Docker compose file to deploy the examples:

 - In the v1 version we are going to deploy the database, and the v1 of the monolith and the loyalty service.
-Both services  will be hosted on dockerhub.
+Both services  will be hosted on dockerhub and will be deploy with a docker-compose file:

+     version: '3.9'

+        services:
+        monolith:
+        image: juaneb/database_view_monolith_v1
+        ports:
+        - 8080:8080
+        environment:
+        # Enviroment variables for connect to MySQL
+        - MYSQL_HOST=mysql
+        depends_on:
+        - mysql
+        restart: on-failure

+        loyaltyservice:
+        image: juaneb/database_view_loyalty_v1
+        ports:
+        - 8090:8090
+        environment:
+        - MYSQL_HOST=mysql
+        restart: on-failure

+        mysql:
+        image: mysql:8.0.25
+        ports:
+        - 3306:3306
+        environment:
+        # Enviroment variables for securize MySQL and create default Database
+        - MYSQL_DATABASE=monolith
+        - MYSQL_ROOT_PASSWORD=pass
+        volumes:
+        - ./mysql_db:/var/lib/mysql
+        restart: always

-- In the v1 version we are going to deploy the database, and the v1 of the monolith and the loyalty service.
-Both services  will be hosted on dockerhub.
+- In the v2 version we are going to deploy the database, and the v2 of the monolith and the loyalty service.
+Both services  will be hosted on dockerhub and will be deploy with a docker-compose file:

+'

+    version: '3.9'
+        services:
+        monolith:
+        image: juaneb/database_view_monolith_v2
+        ports:
+        - 8080:8080
+        environment:
+        # Enviroment variables for connect to MySQL
+        - MYSQL_HOST=mysql
+        depends_on:
+        - mysql
+        restart: on-failure

+        loyaltyservice:
+        image: juaneb/database_view_loyalty_v2
+        ports:
+        - 8090:8090
+        environment:
+        - MYSQL_HOST=mysql
+        depends_on:
+        - mysql
+        - monolith
+        restart: on-failure

+        mysql:
+        image: mysql:8.0.25
+        ports:
+        - 3306:3306
+        environment:
+        # Enviroment variables for securize MySQL and create default Database
+        - MYSQL_DATABASE=monolith
+        - MYSQL_ROOT_PASSWORD=pass
+        volumes:
+        - ./mysql_db:/var/lib/mysql
+        restart: always

 Both services uses mysql as database, whose tables are created by hibernate in the startup.

-Three self-explaining entities:

-    Book
-        id
-        title
-        summary
-        author
-        publisher
-        publicationYear
-        comments (OneToMany)
-    Commment
-        id
-        comment
-        score
-        book (ManyToOne)
-        user (ManyToOne)
-    User
-        id
-        nick
-        email
-        comments (OneToMany)